torvalds/linux/Documentation/filesystems/virtiofs.rst

 Introduction
 ============
-The virtiofs file system for Linux implements a driver for the paravirtualized VIRTIO "virtio-fs" device for guest<->host file system sharing.
+The virtiofs file system for GNU/Linux implements a driver for the paravirtualized VIRTIO "virtio-fs" device for guest<->host file system sharing.
 It allows a guest to mount a directory that has been exported on the host.